leangjia/blender_docs/trunk/blender_docs/manual/physics/dynamic_paint/canvas.rst

 Spring
    Adjusts the force that pulls water back to "zero level".
 Smoothness
-   (Todo)
+   Limits the maximum steepness of wave slope between simulation points.

-   .. (wip) It greatly helps getting rid of the "noise" that occurs
-      if you use a really steep objects (like cubes) as a brush.
+   This greatly helps getting rid of the "noise" that occurs when using objects with sharp edges (like cubes) as a brush.
-      The new default value is 1.0 which is just high enough to only get rid of the sharpest spikes, so if you want a really smooth waves it's better to use higher values.
+   The default value should be enough to only get rid of the sharpest spikes, so to get even smoother waves use s higher value at the expense of reduced detail.

-      TOOLTIP: Limit maximum steepness of wave slope between simulation points.
-      Use higher values for smoother waves at expense of reduced detail.

 .. tip::